uprighted-learners/unit-1-article-preview/responsive.md

 # Review

-In this lab, we have translated a wireframe to a website utilizing CSS.
+In this exercise, we have translated a wireframe to a website utilizing CSS.
 We have used media queries to create a mobile version of our layout.

 The software should: